I had a dream last night. Every smartphone that is powered on is discoverable and mapped (longitude and latitude accurate to 1 meter).

 We (all of us) feel a loss of liberty and oversight that creates a global “rebel” force that constantly hacks the system.

 The founder of a multi-channel cloud software company.
-A highly experienced high tech executive that consults with heads of states, chief executives, celebrities, producers, fellows, artists, authors, engineers, global brand managers and small business owners solving some of the most complex business problems on our beautiful planet.
+A highly experienced technology executive that consults with heads of states, chief executives, celebrities, producers, fellows, artists, authors, engineers, global brand managers and small business owners on smartphone behavior and digital transformation.